-Torus Construction Limited, an Ottawa paving company, was fined $110,000 on January 22, 2010, for a violation under the Occupational Health and Safety Act (OHSA) after a worker was killed.
+Estee Lauder Cosmetics Ltd., which operates a manufacturing facility in Scarborough, was fined $62,000 on January 25, 2010, for a violation under the Occupational Health and Safety Act (OHSA) after a worker was injured.

-The fine was imposed by Justice Hugh L. Fraser.
+The fine was imposed by Justice of the Peace Joanna T. Opalinski.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

 The law(s) in contravention:

-The company could have also been fined under section 25 of the OHSA subsection 2(h)
+The direct supervisor might have also been charged under section 27 of the ACT, subsection 2(c),

-“The employer shall, take every precaution reasonable in the circumstances for the protection of the worker.”
+“The supervisor shall take every precaution reasonable in the circumstances for the protection of a worker.”